GuruKatuwal/BillingSystem/timelog.md

 9/30|Added technologies for project | 2.5 hrs

-10/05| Added Security Authentication, push code in AWS and  Draw database Design | 20hrs
+10/05| Added Security Authentication and  Draw database Design | 20hrs

+10/10|Implemented Security Authentication to the project |20

+10/20|Added Database and push to aws |20

+10/30|Working on the Jsp|20